aws-samples/sample-amazon-ivs-aiortc-demos/stages-gpt-realtime/README.md

 This companion tool allows you to dynamically launch and manage multiple OpenAI real-time instances based on chat messages, perfect for scaling AI assistants across multiple participants with full configuration control.

-### Important Limitation: Semantic VAD and Transcriptions
+### Important Limitation: Semantic VAD and SEI Transcriptions

 ⚠️ **Known Issue**: When using `semantic_vad` mode, user input transcriptions may not be generated or published as SEI metadata, regardless of the `eagerness` setting.
 This appears to be a platform limitation where OpenAI's semantic VAD does not consistently trigger the `conversation.item.input_audio_transcription.completed` events.

-**Impact:**
+**Impact on SEI Publishing:**

 - User speech is detected and processed for AI responses
-- AI responses are transcribed and published as SEI metadata
+- AI responses are transcribed and published as SEI metadata normally
-- **User transcriptions are missing** from logs and SEI metadata
+- **User transcriptions are missing** from logs and SEI metadata stream

 **Workaround:**
-If you need reliable user transcriptions for logging, SEI metadata, or debugging purposes, use `server_vad` mode instead:
+If you need reliable user transcriptions for logging, SEI metadata publishing, or debugging purposes, use `server_vad` mode instead:

 ```bash
 # Recommended for reliable transcriptions